abtion/guidelines/behaviour_and_protocol/feedback.md

 ### When giving feedback
 1. Follow the [FACTS model](#facts-model).
 2. Remember to give positive feedback as well.
   - Feedback does not always have to be negative.
-It can be just as important to give positive feedback.
+Positive feedback is also important.
   - Giving positive feedback can be a great way to build trust and strengthen relationships.
 3. Avoid over-praising.
   - Over-praising can be just as bad as not giving any feedback at all.
 It can make the receiver feel like you’re not being genuine.
 4. Avoid aggressive language.
   - Avoid using absolute words like "always" and "never".
 There is usually a more descriptive word.
-  - Curse words makes your constructive feedback sound more aggressive, and can make your positive feedback sound less genuine.
+  - Curse words makes your constructive feedback sound more aggressive and can make your positive feedback sound less genuine.
 5. Praise publicly, criticize confidentially.
   - When giving positive feedback, it can be a good idea to do it in public.
 This can help build trust and strengthen relationships.
-  - When criticizing someone or something, do it with as few people as possible as to now throw someone under the bus.
+  - Avoid criticizing someone in public.
+When criticizing someone or something, do it with as few people as possible as to not throw someone under the bus.
   - Ideally, we will reach a point where we can give both positive and constructive feedback in public.
 But while practicing feedback, this can be a good rule of thumb.
 6. Ask for feedback.
   - Feedback shouldn't be a one-way street.
 Ask for feedback on your work and your feedback.